nats-io/nats-java-vertx-client/README.md

     .onFailure(err -> System.out.println("Fail to connect to NATS " + err.getMessage()));
 ```

-This code creates a NatsClient object, and sets the Vert.x instance, and connects to a NATS server using the Vert.x Future
+This code creates a NatsClient object, sets the Vert.x instance, and connects to a NATS server using the Vert.x Future
 interface to handle the asynchronous result.

 Using the `create` method, the first line creates a new NatsClient object and passes in a NatsOptions configuration